 Here in Colorado, another issue comes into play: the legalization of marijuana.
 Despite its classification in Colorado, marijuana is still considered an illicit drug in many other states.
 If legalization has had any influence on traffic accidents and fatalities is the million-dollar question — it’s hotly debated whether recreational or medicinal use of pot has had an impact on car crashes and traffic fatalities.

 Getting Caught Using and Driving

 When it comes to DUI, DUID, or poly use, it’s a serious situation if you’re pulled over and found to be under the influence of anything that impairs your driving ability.
-Jail, fines, penalties, and license suspension all may be part of the punishment.
+Jail, fines, penalties, and license suspension all may be part of the punishment, as well as the assignment for rehab, reported by specialists of addiction recovery in Austin.
 And don’t forget, driving impaired — no matter what has compromised your ability to drive safely — can end your life or someone else’s.
-People who drive while on drugs, they have serious addiction and if you are one of them then you must visit https://www.drugtreatmentfinders.com/locations/atlanta-drug-rehab-center/
+People who drive while on drugs have serious addiction (find details at https://www.drugtreatmentfinders.com/locations/atlanta-drug-rehab-center/).

 To put a spin on a famous brand’s tagline: “Just DON’T do it.”

 Don’t get behind the wheel if you have been drinking, taking drugs, or especially mixing the two.